Can we enable users to continue interacting with a whiteboard on their mobile device?

 I determined that there are 4 main types of artifacts which get scanned: printed documents, receipts, whiteboards, and handwritten notes.
-The printed artifacts have different user needs than the handwritten ones (for example, a printed document might require a signature, a handwritten note wouldn't need one), so I designed two different document-type flows through the app, with specialized sets of tools.
+The printed artifacts have a different set of user needs than the handwritten ones.
+For example, a printed document might require a signature, while a handwritten note would never need one.
+Therefore, I designed two different document-type flows through the app, each with specialized sets of tools.

 The design constraints for this project were challenging and fun.
 It was my first time designing a fully-fledged iOS app.
 I had to balance iOS design guidelines with SMART branding and the constraints of a very small screen size.